“YOU GOT SOMETHING DONE BUT I DON’T KNOW WHAT”

 Other options are threads, and products that encourage the formation of collagen and elastin in order to restore the skin that’s affected by skin ageing.

-Botulinum toxin is still a very useful tool for the treatment of ageing signs as it acts on the expression muscles, slowing down the future formation of wrinkles.
+The expression wrinkle treatment is still a very useful tool for the treatment of ageing signs as it acts on the expression muscles, slowing down the future formation of wrinkles.

 Bio-revitalisation treatments offer excellent results, these treatments consist of the injection of substances (nutritional and moisturising substances like hyaluronic acid, vitamins…) into the skin that would not be able to enter through the application of creams.